avaxcadabra/nft-mint/README.md

 yarn balances (the amount of tokens you mint, will be 1 million (base 18)
 ```

-If everything going well, you are happy :-)
+If everything going well, you are happy and rich with 1 million tokens :-)

 ## Compile Contracts